-Rameera Robbalaa joined the Connective Strategies team as an Account Executive.
+Rameera Robbalaa joined the Connective Strategies team as a Senior Account Executive.
 In this position, she specializes in client and community outreach, research efforts, and she advocates on the City and State level for a diverse range of issues and clients.

 Rameera is an accomplished and dedicated professional with a proven track record of achieving consistent results related to community organizing and outreach, campaigning, developing key strategies, and increasing political interest.
 A passionate and determined leader, with a history of going beyond what is expected, promoting a cause and driving interest, and working until the task is accomplished, impact is made, and the desired results are achieved.

 Previously, Rameera worked as a political consultant with Hilltop Public Solutions where she served as the Brooklyn Regional Field Director.
 In this capacity Rameera mobilized Airbnb hosts to political action on the city and state level, increased small business support borough wide, hosted and orchestrated community events, and she trained and managed Airbnb organizers so that the Brooklyn team effectively advocated for the Airbnb platform and Airbnb hosts.